dev4Agriculture/n8n-nodes-advanced-flow-blocks/docs/any.md

 This node receives the number of a performed phone call.
 It reads the contacts list from  Ninox and adds an Activity.

 **What was the challenge?**
 If the contact does not yet exist, it needs to be created; additionally it might be required to create a Ticket to fill the contact.
-So we needed to find out, if **any** entry in the contact list matches the phone number
+So we needed to find out, if **any** item in the contact list matches the phone number